For all 'in-year' applications, additional information is taken into account when allocating places.

-For Secondary-aged pupils, decisions are made in monthly meetings of the Behaviour and Attendance Partnership (BAP), made up of representatives from the local authority and each secondary school in York.
+For Secondary-aged pupils, decisions are made on a monthly basis by the Fair Access Meeting (FAM), made up of representatives from the local authority and each secondary school in York.

 For Primary-aged pupils, discussions take place between the local authority and schools (and in some circumstances by a group of schools within the area of the city where the pupil lives), as well as any schools the parent/carer has expressed a preference for.